Keurings

 In-Hand

-Riding type foals and yearlings are presented in a brown or black show halter; Harness in white and Gelders in either color depending on whether they are presented as a Riding or Harness type.
+Riding type foals and yearlings are presented in a brown or black show halter; Harness in white and Gelders in either color.
 A rope or leather lead should be used.
 The use of chains is strongly discouraged.

-Riding type horses two and older are presented in a brown or black snaffle bridle, Harness in white and Gelders in either color depending on whether they are presented as a Riding or Harness type.
+Riding type horses two and older are presented in a brown or black snaffle bridle, Harness in white and Gelders in either color.
 Riding reins may be used with a bridle.

 Little Miss Kelley Ster (Graaf Kelly x Bo Keur by Uromast); Photo by EquiCom